-Chromium is an essential trace mineral that can improve insulin sensitivity and enhance protein, carbohydrate, and lipid metabolism.
+Chromium is an essential trace mineral with various benefits, including improving insulin sensitivity and enhancing protein, carbohydrate, and lipid metabolism.

 It is a metallic element that people need very small quantities.